 A year or so ago, we bought a new stove.
 Not an under-bench oven and cook top, but a freestanding stove.
 It was the only option when we switched from bottled gas to natural gas and our antique stove was deemed unfit for conversion.
 Of course, we could have remodelled the whole kitchen to accommodate built-in appliances, but we like the way it is now.
-Far simpler, we thought, simply to replace our old upright model with a new one.
+Far simpler, we thought, just to replace our old upright model with a new one.

 Foolish dreams!
 Our old Chef had a discreet, mostly glass front that didn’t dominate the room.
 This was important, since we live in our old farmhouse kitchen, with its open fire, comfy chairs, old oak dresser and pine table.
 However, all the new Chefs turned out to be gleaming monsters with vast amounts of white enamel.
 The less conspicuous brown-fronted and stainless steel models, it emerged, were no longer in production.

 Then we spotted the European alternative – a neat stainless steel stove that would fit perfectly into the allocated space.
 Moreover, that week at Hardly Normal, it came as a package with a range hood at a vastly reduced cost, meaning that the stove itself cost just a few hundred dollars more than the aggressively gleaming Chef.
 And we could have it interest and payment-free for a year!

 The deal was quickly done and the stove installed.
 It was only as we began to use our glamorous new cooker that we realised the import of the old saying “caveat emptor” – let the buyer beware.
 While it looked just fine, there were certain things our new appliance wouldn’t do.